kimbyongjin/title-map-header-module/README.md

-# Project Name
+# Team 419 - Business Reviews App

-> Project description
+> Project repo for building out a business and restaurant reviews site.
+This reop contains component containing the title, info, mapping, and headers of each business.

 ## Related Projects